Legio V Alaudae: Origin and early history

 The legion was founded in Transalpine Gaul in 52 BC by Julius Caesar.
 Caesar paid the soldiers from his private purse.
 Only later was it recognized by the Senate.
 It is possible the legion was originally named Legio V Gallica.
 The unusual, Gaulish surname must refer to the Gallic custom to wear lark's wings on their helmets.
 The new legion saw its first action during the campaign against the Gallic leader Vercingetorix and the siege of Alesia.
 During the civil war between Caesar and Pompey, the V Alaudae took part in Caesar's invasion of Italy and stayed in Apulia for some time.
 It also fought at Dyrrhachium.
 The legion did take part in the African campaign against Cato, which culminated in the Battle of Thapsus.
 Here, the legion heroically fought against the elephants used by Caesar's republican enemies.
 This made a great impression, and V Alaudae became the only Caesarian legion known not to have used the bull as its emblem, instead choosing the elephant.
 This emblem was awarded in 46 BC for this action.

 The last war of the Republic

 After a civil war broke out between Mark Antony and Augustus, the legion sided with Antony and fought for him in the lost Battle of Mutina.
-When the two men earlier cooperated, they defeated the Liberators Brutus and Cassius, who were seeking to restore the Republic after they had killed Caesar, in the Battle of Philippi the V Alaudae was there.
+When the two men earlier cooperated, they defeated Brutus and Cassius, who were seeking to restore the Republic after they had killed Caesar, in the Battle of Philippi the V Alaudae was there.
 The legion participated in Antony's war against the Parthian empire.
 Antony employed the legion also during his campaign against Octavian, which culminated in the naval Battle of Actium, where Antony was defeated.
 Augustus transferred the V Alaudae to Mérida in Lusitania after 30 BC, where it took part in the campaigns against the Cantabrians.